JochemTolsma/SNA-4-Social-Scientists/docs/06-Tutorial-CSR.md

 cv_total_tidy <- cv_tot_tidy %>%
     group_by(region) %>%
     mutate(age_region = mean(age, na.rm = TRUE)) %>%
-    ungroup()  #because group_by() returns a grouped tibble (a tibble specific class with a group attribute), it's good practice to close the pipe-chain with ungroup() to avoid an errors down the line.
+    ungroup()  # because group_by() returns a grouped tibble (a tibble specific class with a group attribute), it's good practice to close the pipe-chain with ungroup() to avoid any errors down the line.
 ```

 ## Missing values